christiancannata/agrispesa/wp-content/plugins/gtm-ecommerce-woo/readme.txt

 Which are a great base for **conversion measurements** and analysing **sales funnels** related to cart behavior.

-**For full eCommerce events coverage, improved handling and professional support [buy PRO version](https://tagconcierge.com/google-tag-manager-for-woocommerce/).**
+**For full eCommerce events coverage, improved handling and professional support, [buy PRO version](https://tagpilot.io/google-tag-manager-for-woocommerce/?utm_source=wordpress_org).
+You can also subscribe to our [Tag Pilot Care](https://tagpilot.io/care/?utm_source=wordpress_org) support service for ongoing assistance, expert guidance, and priority help whenever you need it.**

+## PRO Version

+The paid version covers following events:

+- view_item_list
+- select_item
+- view_item
+- add_to_cart
+- view_cart
+- remove_from_cart
+- begin_checkout
+- add_billing_info
+- add_payment_info
+- add_shipping_info
+- purchase
+- user_data

+Comes with presets for:

+- Google Ads (Enhanced Conversions)
+- Google Ads Dynamic Remarketing
+- Facebook Pixel (Advanced Matching)
+- Microsoft UET / Bing Ads
+- Pinterest
+- TikTok
+- Consent Mode
+- Server-side GTM

+Additonally, works with 3rd party plugins:

+- WooCommerce Brands
+- Yith Brands
+- WooCommerce Quick View
+- WooCommerce Wishlists
+- WPC Smart Wishlist
+- WooCommerce Multilingual
+- WPML
+- Polylang

 ## Advantage over alternative solutions

 ### Only one plugin needed

-Without GTM for WooCommerce plugin, you would need a separate plugin for each of those integrations.
-And each additional plugin may make your Wordpress setup more complex.
+Without a GTM plugin, you would need a separate plugin for each of those integrations.
+Each plugin can track events differently.
+They can cause conflicts and slow-down on the front-end

-With GTM for WooCommerce, all data is sent in standardized Google format to GTM and everything else is configured there.
+With a dedicated GTM plugin, all data is sent in standardized Google format to Google Tag Manager which forwards events to multiple destination services.

 ### Reporting consistency